-- Includes shares subject to outstanding awards granted, of which 5,003,630 shares of Class A common stock are subject to outstanding options, 3,057,017 shares of Class B common stock are subject to options, 5,855,105 shares of Class A common stock are subject to outstanding RSUs, and 121,016 shares of Class B common stock are subject to outstanding RSUs. - (2) The weighted average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of outstanding RSUs, which have no exercise price. - (3) Consists of shares available for future issuance under the 2021 Plan and the 2021 Employee Stock Purchase Plan (the "ESPP").
-As of January 31, 2023, 7,224,952 shares of Class A common stock and 0 shares of Class B common stock were available for issuance under the 2021 Plan, and 870,308 shares of Class A common stock were available for issuance under the ESPP.
-There was no ESPP purchase period in effect as of January 31, 2023 and as a result there were no rights to purchase shares under the ESPP outstanding as of January 31, 2023.
+(2) Includes shares subject to outstanding awards granted, of which 42,613 shares of Class A common stock are subject to outstanding options, 403,047 shares of Class A common stock are subject to outstanding RSUs, and 1,918 shares of Class B common stock are subject to outstanding RSUs.

+(3) The weighted average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of outstanding RSUs, which have no exercise price.

+(4) Consists of shares available for future issuance under the 2021 Plan and the 2021 Employee Stock Purchase Plan (the "ESPP").
+As of January 31, 2024, 490,431 shares of Class A common stock and 1,918 shares of Class B common stock were available for issuance under the 2021 Plan, and 43,515 shares of Class A common stock were available for issuance under the ESPP.
+There was no ESPP purchase period in effect as of January 31, 2024 and as a result there were no rights to purchase shares under the ESPP outstanding as of January 31, 2024.
 Our 2021 Plan and ESPP each contain an "evergreen" provision, which allows for an annual increase in the number of shares of Class A common stock available for issuance under the respective plan on the first day of each year commencing on January 1, 2022 and ending on and including January 1, 2031.
-The number of shares under the 2021 Plan shall be increased by 5% of the number of shares of Class A - common stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares determined by our Board.

-The number of shares under the ESPP shall be increased by 1% of the number of shares of Class A common stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares determined by our Board. - No further shares are available for issuance under the 2009 or 2019 Plans. - (4) Consists of the 2021 Plan, ESPP, 2009 Plan, and 2019 Plan.
+The number of shares under the 2021 Plan shall be increased by 5% of the number of shares of Class A common stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares determined by our Board.
+The number of shares under the ESPP shall be increased by 1% of the number of shares dated outstanding on the immediately preceding December 31, or such lesser and outstanding on the immediately preceding December of shares of Class A common stock issued and outstanding on the immediately preceding December of shares of Class A common stock issued and outstanding on the immediately preceding December 31, or such lesser number of shares determined by our Board.
+No further shares are available for issuance under the 2019 or 2009 Plans.

+(5) Consists of the 2021 Plan, ESPP, 2019 Plan, and 2009 Plan.